 Rapidly transitioning to clean and sustainable energy

-I am an interdisciplinary researcher in renewable energy and environmental science, heading the Sustainable Energy Systems Unit in the Climate Policy Group at ETH Zürich's Department of Environmental Systems Science.
-Our research is on the global transition to a 100% clean and renewable energy system, and the technical, economic and policy barriers on the way to that goal.
+I am assistant professor of energy systems in the Department of Engineering Systems and Services at TU Delft.
+My group’s research is on the global transition to a 100% clean and renewable energy system, and on identifying and resolving the technical, economic and policy barriers on the way to that goal.
+I have a background in environmental science and policy and work on energy as one critical component of the pathway towards an ecological human civilisation.

 Open code and data